MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 ### Reporting
 - [`reporting`][reporting] provides an infrastructure for a complete reporting functionality.
-This is used by MontiCore to provide additional information what changes have been done on the AST.
+This is used by MontiCore to provide additional information concerning changes that have been applied to an AST.

 ### CLI stand alone application:
 - [`CDCLI`][CDCLI] contains a standalone, but extensible cli application which: